tomesink/obsidian/10 Projects/Notes/Web Design 101/Episode 11 - Website Content Structure.md

 ## 2. Brainstorm and list all types of content supporting the goals

-Eg. if they want to sell a new product, they need
+Eg. if they want to sell a new product, they need: explanation (what the product  is), why and hiw itis better than cometition

 ___